The Average Height For A 15-Year-Old Child

 How to calculate BMI in children?

-• Underweight: BMI less than 5th percentile
+- Underweight: BMI is below the 5th percentile

 What factors can influence a 15-year-old boy’s height?